limlabs/blog-deploy-example/aws-fargate-simple/README.md

 8. Commit and push the file to the `main` brach
 9. Go to the Actions tab and select the `Deploy Fargate (Simple)` action from the sidebar
 10. Run the workflow using the dropdown on the right
 11. Wait for your deploy to complete.
-It should take about 4-5 minutes maximum
+It should take about 5-10 minutes